Making Rifts Make More Sense

 A serious issue to address here would be, for lack of a better term, dimensional sanitation.
 300 odd years of interdimensional arrivals has a very high possibility of bringing through flora and fauna that would ravage Earth’s unprepared ecosystem.
 There aren;t really too many ways to play it, not without massive, sweeping changes to the Earth.
 So here, I’d simply state that bacteria, viruses, and so on that the a planet cannot adapt to are “lost in transition” or otherwise changed by passing through a rift.
 This means you can still have plagues, alien plants, and all that good stuff, but without the risk of all of humanity succumbing to an alien virus or something along those lines.

 Rifts tries to dabble a bit in culturally uncomfortable themes.
 Slavery and prostitution are the usual suspects, although other things are occasionally touched on, like torture and rape.
-Unfortunately, all of these things and more would be facets of a post apocalyptic life.
 Racism is the most frequent theme though, usually with “D-Bees” (dimensional beings) subbing in for modern minorities and with them being placed in scenarios and situations that modern minority populations are in.
-Frankly, I’d cut most of this out.
-It’s ham-handed, degrades and dehumanizes actual people in that situation, and doesn’t really address racism in an effective way.
-I’d retain that many areas are hostile towards D-Bees, but the themes of migrant camps full of them trying to citizenship in pro-human nations, and them as a massive underclass I would largely drop.
+Frankly, I’d cut almost all of it out.
+It’s ham-handed, degrades and dehumanizes actual people in that situation, and doesn’t really address any of the subjects in an effective, meaniful, or sensitive way.
+What I would keep would have to be drastically rewritten and reconsidered.

 Review of Concept: